gj33051jj/fub-sd-test1/RaspberryPi-Communications.md

 Then load a simple Hello World sketch that prints "Hello World 0|1" to Serial0, or Serial1 depending on which port is wired to RaspberrPi GPIO pins 8,10.

+##Configure the RaspberryPI
+====

-The wiring is now complete, but the default configuration of the serial port is be used as an alternative system console.
+The wiring is now complete, but the default configuration of the RaspberryPI serial port is be used as an alternative system console.
 You will need to disable all of that.
+1. Edit /etc/inittab
+Replace:
+`
+T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100
+`
+with:
+`
+#T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100
+`

+2. Remove console error debugging
+Remove:
+`console=ttyAMA0,115200 kgdboc=ttyAMA0,115200
+`
+From:
+`dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait`

+Leaving:
+`
+dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait
+`

+##Done
+====

-The following information is what I did following the directions at Hobby Tronics [RaspberryPi Serial Port Configuration](http://www.hobbytronics.co.uk/raspberry-pi-serial-port).
+The above information was deried from the following information is what I did following the directions at Hobby Tronics [RaspberryPi Serial Port Configuration](http://www.hobbytronics.co.uk/raspberry-pi-serial-port).